 When using multiple threads, consider using semaphores to manage access to critical sections of data.

-When using multiple threads, check for race conditions and deadlocks by using fuzzing techniques during development.

 When using Pipe() in conjunction with processes or threads, restrict the writing of a single pipe to a single process or thread, and similarly for reading.

+For threads, use join() as the final interaction with other thread(s) to ensure that the calling thread is blocked until all joined threads have either terminated normally, thrown an exception, or timed out (if implemented).

+Ensure that join() is not used on a thread or a process before it is started since this will throw an exception.

 6.64 Reliance on external format string [SHL]